Sundberg-Ferar: Company history

 In 1934, founders Sundberg and Ferar were working together at the General Motors Art & Color Section under Harley J. Earl when they decided to leave and start their own firm.
 They remained partners and owners of Sundberg-Ferar until 1975, when they retired from the firm.
 Company ownership has transitioned internally ever since.

 Originally located in Detroit, Michigan, Sundberg-Ferar became one of the leading independent design offices after World War II.
 The firm also pioneered the use of design to create corporate image, coordinating a look for IBM's early computers and showrooms in the 1950s.

 Company headquarters moved from Detroit to Royal Oak, Michigan and then to Southfield, Michigan in 1959.
 In 1995, the company moved to its current location in Walled Lake, Michigan where it operates within a 15,000 sq. ft. purpose-built structure.
 The building is divided into an 8,000 sq. ft. prototype shop and a 7,000 sq. ft. multi-disciplinary office space that includes a large focus group/viewing facility.

 During the 1990s, the company opened offices in Atlanta, Minneapolis and Chicago, but closed these offices in a restructuring effort in 2002–2004.

 In addition to Montgomery ("Monte") Ferar and Carl Sundberg, many noteworthy U.S. industrial designers of the 20th century at one time worked at Sundberg-Ferar, including Carl "Cam" Cameron, Samuel M. Highberger, Norman J. James and Clair Samhammer.

 At its 2016 International Conference in Detroit, Michigan, the Industrial Designers Society of America (IDSA) awarded Carl and Monte the "Personal Recognition Award" for their contribution to industrial design's long-term welfare and importance.

 Project history

-Today, some of Sundberg-Ferar's most well-known projects include Hyundai’s walking car concept, ‘Elevate’, unveiled at CES 2019, SproutsIO: a start-up product that is revolutionizing the garden-to-table movement, Affinity Tool Works’ ‘Speedhorse’: the world’s fastest deployable sawhorse, and more.
+Some of Sundberg-Ferar's projects include Hyundai’s walking car concept, ‘Elevate’, unveiled at CES 2019, SproutsIO: a start-up product.
+Affinity Tool Works’ ‘Speedhorse’: the world’s fastest deployable sawhorse.

 During the 1930s-1960's, the firm's design and styling projects represented a broad range of product categories, including household goods and appliances, office and industrial equipment, automobiles, boats and furniture.
 Notable design work from that period included: